daattali/daattali.github.io/test.md

 Now you should be able to submit multiple responses with a clear indication every time that it succeeded.

-# Better user feedback while submitting and on error
+# Better user feedback while submitting and on error {#feedback-error}

 Right now there is no feedback to the user when their response is being saved and if it encounters an error, the app will crash.
 Let's fix that!
 First we need to add a "Submitting..." progress message and an error message container to the UI - add them inside the `form` div, just after the submit button: